Practice Bucolic with Flashcards, Spelling and Quizzes

 The adjective 'bucolic' has its etymological roots in ancient Greek.
 It is derived from the Greek word 'boukolikos,' which relates to 'boukolos,' meaning 'cowherd' or 'herdsman.'
 This term originally described the pastoral and rural way of life associated with tending to cattle and livestock in the countryside.
 In English, 'bucolic' made its debut in the early 17th century, taking on the meaning of anything rustic, rural, or characteristic of the countryside, often in a charming and picturesque way.
 When we use 'bucolic' to describe a scene or setting, we are invoking the imagery of an idyllic countryside, reflecting its Greek origins and pastoral connotations.

-Quiz: Find the meaning of bucolic
+Find the correct meaning of the adjective bucolic:

 Try Again!